Ready to Get Started?

 Two crucial skills for relationship building

-At the heart of relationship building are two crucial skills, empathy and assertiveness.
-They're the two main skills we'll help you master.
+There's an ancient wisdom known around the world as the Golden Rule.
+It's about how to get on with others.
+It says, very simply; treat them as you like to be treated.
+We’ll give you the crucial skills that'll help you build successful and harmonious relationships by treating others as you like to be treated.
+At the heart of relationship building are two crucial skills, how to listen with empathy, and then encourage other people to listen to you when you speak assertively.
+They're the two main emotional intelligence main we'll help you master.
 These two skills will greatly enhance your ability to build relationships and connect well with others.
 Empathy is the art of giving your attention, respect and understanding to others.
 Assertiveness is the art of winning theirs.

 How he handled people before he had the training